martindoff/Cpp-linear-algebra-library/README.md

 ```

 #### Build in command line
-For example, with version 12 of g++, using the C++17 standard, setting compiler optimisation level 03, using OpenMP, and including the library to main:
+For example, with version 12 of g++, using the C++17 standard, setting compiler optimisation level 03, using OpenMP (parallelisation), and including the library to main:

 ```
 g++-12 -Wall -g -std=c++17 -I ./ -fopenmp -O3 main.cpp matrix.cpp vector.cpp -o main
 ```

+The same remark as above applies for the version of the compiler: the command `g++` will work for most users.

 ### Usage

 The `main.cpp` file contains a demo program that shows the usage for most operations offered by this library.
 It can serve as a tutorial to use the library.
 For example, to create a random matrix of `double` of size `2-by-3`: